 - Using a fine mesh strainer, pout the tea in two cups.
 Add sugar or honey to taste, if using.
 Enjoy!

-- Ginger: Wash and dry ginger and scrape off any bruised skin with a spoon or vegetable peeler.
+- Ginger: For optimal results, use fresh ginger.
+Wash and dry the ginger and scrape off any bruised skin with a spoon or vegetable peeler.
 Peeling the entire ginger is optional and purely based on personal preference (I don't).

-- Make 'Kadak' Chai: Kadak means 'strong' in english.
-Kadak chai is typically served in the street-side food kiosks in India.
-For that, add an extra ¼ cup of water and milk each, and simmer the chai for 2 to 3 minutes.
+- Make it stronger: To make a strong cup of tea (Kadak Chai), add an extra ¼ cup of water and milk each, and simmer the chai for 2-3 minutes.

-- Rich tea: For a richer chai, add 1½ cups water + ¾ cup milk instead.
+- Make it creamier: For a creamier chai, add 1 ½ cups of water and ¾ cup of milk instead.
 Alternatively, use full-fat milk.

 Leave a Reply